 Oregon State University has experts in a variety of topics, including gardening, horticulture, livestock, 4-H, family, childcare, managing money, forestry, natural resources, and many more.
 If we don't have the answer, we will find someone who does.

-Marion County Oregon Posted about 12 hours ago
+Multnomah County OR Posted about 12 hours ago

 What is the recommended method for storing Walla Walla sweet onions.
 I have tried pantry room temperature, about 60 deg. and refrigerator at 40 deg. and both methods resulted in onions rotting in a month or so.